Engee documentation

 2. Select the format of the exported file — MAT or JLD2.

-3. Trace the directory where the file will be saved.
+3. Track the directory where the file will be saved.

-4. Set the path where the file will be saved.
-All folders in the Engee file browser will be displayed in this area.
+4. Specify the path where the file will be saved.
+All folders of the Engee file browser will be displayed in this area.

-5. Go back from the current directory to the levels above, up to /user (the beginning of the Engee file browser path).
+5. Return from the current directory to the levels above, up to /user (the beginning of the Engee file browser path).

-6. Create a new folder in the directory of step 3.
+6. Create a new folder in the directory of item 3.

-The saved file in MAT or JLD2 format will appear in file browser img4.
-Double left-clicking on the saved file will import the variables into the Engee workspace.
-The imported variables will automatically be added to variable window variables article 2 1.
+The saved file in MAT or JLD2 format will be displayed in file browser img4.
+Double-clicking with the left mouse button on the saved file imports variables into the Engee workspace.
+Imported variables will be automatically added to variable window variables article 2 1.

 MAT

-You can work with the MAT format programmatically, via script editor or command line.
-For example, consider the following code to read one variable from MAT:
+You can work with the MAT format programmatically, through the script editor or the command line.
+For example, consider the following code for reading one variable from MAT:

 using MAT # connecting the MAT library to work with .mat files